rLoopTeam/eng-embed-sim/README.md

     ```

 5. Activate the virtualenv
-__You will need to do this at the start of any session working with the simulator.__
+__Remember: You will need to do this at the start of any session working with the simulator.__ See the above link or http://docs.python-guide.org/en/latest/dev/virtualenvs/ for more details.

     ```
     activate rloop